2024-2025 Executive Board

 Rivero, owner of Fika Coffee House and Idyllwilde resident since 2006, brings a wealth of experience to the table.
 In addition to his current term, he previously served as a Parker Town Councilmember from 2012-2020.
 Rivero is actively involved in the community having also served as president of the Downtown Development Council, a precursor to Parker's Downtown Business Alliance.
 His passion for Parker shines through his commitment to preserving its traditions and ensuring its future prosperity.

-Hollie RoginHollie Rogin, Lyons mayor
+Hollie RoginHollie Rogin, Mayor, Lyons

 Represents small population category of less than 8,000; term expires June 2026